whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 [barack obama height]<br>[how tall is obama]|[barack obama]|The **Know** query is a broad information query and different users may be looking for different things (e.g., biography, books, social media posts, etc.).
 [new york city population 2013]|[new york city]|The **Know** query is a broad information query and different users may be looking for different things (e.g., tourist and trip planning information, facts, photographs, history).
 [who is graves disease named after]|[graves disease]|The **Know** query is a broad query for medical information and different users may have different needs.
 There is no single "answer" for this query.
-[macy’s store hours]|[macy’s gift wrap options]|The **Know** query is a broad query for a particular service offered by a department store, and does not have a short answer.
+[macy's store hours]|[macy's gift wrap options]|The **Know** query is a broad query for a particular service offered by a department store, and does not have a short answer.
 [what is the symbol for the element nickel]|[what nickel is used for]|The **Know** query is a broad query and there is no short, complete answer.
 [who won the 2014 bcs national championship game]|[who is going to win the bcs national championship game]|The **Know** query asks for an opinion and there is no definitive answer.
 [what is starbucks stock price]|[should i invest in starbucks stock]|Even though the **Know** query is theoretically a yes/no question, there is not a single answer that everyone would agree on.